Anubhavn/anubhavn.github.io/index.md

 ---

-I'm a fifth-year PhD candidate at the University of California, Irvine.
-My advisor is [Jesse Wolfson](https://jpwolfson.com/).
-I am interested in studying the topology of algebraic/analytic varieties and their applications to number theory.
+I'm an H.C.
+Wang Assistant Professor in mathematics at Cornell University.
+I did my PhD at UC Irvine, advised by [Jesse Wolfson](https://jpwolfson.com/).
+I am interested in studying the topology of algebraic varieties and their applications to number theory.
 I am also interested in topological phases of matter.
 Here is my [CV](/CV (12).pdf)

-I did my bachelors in mathematics from the University of Chicago, where I ran the undergradate [applied mathematics club!](https://ucamc.github.io/)
+I did my bachelors in mathematics from the University of Chicago, where I ran the undergradate [applied mathematics club!](https://ucamc.github.io/).

 Preprints: